 Pomona welcomes applications from students interested in a liberal arts education from all parts of the globe.
 Please note that we do not offer remedial English-language courses or programs, so applicants must demonstrate English proficiency.
 If you are currently enrolled full time at a postsecondary institution, you must apply as a transfer applicant.
 Please refer to the transfer applicant page for specific instructions.
 Pomona does not offer admission to student who already have a bachelor's degree.

 Pomona's general education program is unique and somewhat complex.
 Please read the section on General Education in the Course Catalog for more information on graduation requirements.
 Applicants may wish to consult with admissions staff to understand the requirements in more detail.

 Students select a concentration by the end of the sophomore year, choosing from the 47 majors offered or by designing a special concentration.

 The Admissions Committee requires applicants to submit results from the SAT Reasoning Test and two SAT Subject Tests or the ACT, as well as the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if students are not attending a school where English is the medium of instruction.

 Pomona College provides financial aid for qualifying international students each year.
 All financial aid awarded is based on financial need; there are no "merit" scholarships available.

 International transfer students are ineligible for any form of financial assistance.

 Experiencing the Pomona community in person is the best way to become informed about the College.
 As your college search continues, we invite you to visit the campus.
 Interviews and tours are conducted daily, and professors welcome guests into their classes.
-Call our office to confirm dates and times.
+Please see our Admissions Calendar for dates and times.
 And, as always, feel welcome to call on us should questions arise.
 We look forward to becoming better acquainted!